joseprs/ActionClassification/README.md

 - train.py
 - util.py

-The other files and the notewooks are for tests, analysis and investigations:)
+The other files and the notebooks are for tests, analysis and investigations:)